 This image was taken with my Canon EOS 5DS using my Canon EF 100mm f/2.8 Macro Lens.
 The camera was set on Manual mode with the aperture set at f/16, shutter speed at 1/200th of a second and the ISO set at 100.
 I used my Canon MT-24 Twin Flash to light the subject.
 This is a single image processed in Lightroom.

-You can access the profile for this flower by clicking here.
+You can view my favorite Texas Wildflowers by clicking here.
 Please use the section below to post your comments, questions or suggestions.